jochemvogel/GameChanger-rtw/README.md

 It copies all the assets and place it in the `/public` folder.
 There is also another script named `build-img.js`.
 It's basically doing the same, but it has a different output directory.

+## Service Worker
+I added a service working, because this improves the UX.
+It'll cache the js/css and will cache every page the user visited.
+This will allow the user to (offline) visit pages of matches he/see already visited (online).

+The service worker file can be found [here](https://github.com/jochemvogel/gamechanger-rtw/blob/main/src/assets/sw.js).

+I have to say that I didn't spend much time on it.
+For example: I don't have a offline page and I'm not using cache busting, yet.
+I choose to spend not too much time on it, because I've already done it before and I got a lot of other things to do.

+This kind of illustrates this project: tons of ideas and not enough time.

 ## Sources

 - Stackoverflow ❤️ ([https://stackoverflow.com/](https://stackoverflow.com/))